jachiang/jachiang.github.io/index.markdown

 I am a PostDoc researcher at the [Aarhus Crypto Group](https://users-cs.au.dk/orlandi/cryptogroup/).

-My PhD at the Technical University of Denmark (DTU) was awarded the DTU Compute scholarship, and I hold a BSc from the University of California, Los Angeles.
+My PhD at the Technical University of Denmark (DTU) was awarded the DTU Compute scholarship.
+I hold a BSc from the University of California, Los Angeles.

 <!-- I am a member of the Formal Methods section of DTU, advised by [Alberto Lluch-Lafuente](http://www.imm.dtu.dk/~albl/), and the Cryptography group of IT University of Copenhagen, advised by [Bernardo David](http://www.bmdavid.com/).
 I have also had the fortune to be advised by [Massimo Bartoletti](https://tcs.unica.it/members/bart) (UniCa) and [Ittay Eyal](https://webee.technion.ac.il/people/ittay/) (Technion). -->